How do you give website design feedback that’s actually helpful—and most importantly, actionable—to designers and developers?

 - Client access: Invite your clients to your tracker and ask them to create issues themselves.

-- Website widget: Collect visual website directly on your website with a website feedback widget like Marker.io that will feed directly into your team’s issue tracker.
+- Website widget: Collect visual feedback directly on your website with a widget like Marker.io that will feed directly into your team’s issue tracker.

 Option 1: Collect → transfer